theforeman/releasetool/README.md

 This action will take the source code from Git and generate release tarballs and Ruby gems that can be uploaded.

-To generate the Foreman 1.23.0 tarballs, execute `releasetool build_artifacts foreman-1.23`
+To generate the Foreman 1.23.0 tarballs, execute `releasetool build-artifacts foreman-1.23`

-To generate the Katello 3.13.0 gem, execute `releasetool build_artifacts katello-3.13`
+To generate the Katello 3.13.0 gem, execute `releasetool build-artifacts katello-3.13`

 ### Signing RPMs

 This action will contact Koji, list all RPMs for that release, find the ones that are not signed with the current release key, download these, `rpmsign` them and upload the signatures back to Koji.

-To sign the Katello 3.13.0 release, execute `releasetool sign_rpms katello-3.13`.
+To sign the Katello 3.13.0 release, execute `releasetool sign-rpms katello-3.13`.